sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 Then as in EEG dipole fitting, use the <span style="color: brown">Tools → Locate dipoles using DIPFIT → Fine fit (iterative)</span> menu item to optimize dipole positions nonlinearly.

-Finally, you may plot dipoles on the subject MRI using menu item <font color=brown>Tools → Locate dipoles using DIPFIT → Plot component dipoles</font>, as shown below.
+Finally, you may plot dipoles on the subject MRI using menu item <span style="color: brown">Tools → Locate dipoles using DIPFIT → Plot component dipoles</span>, as shown below.
 The corresponding scalp map is also shown on the right.
 Because of co-registration issues, it is not possible to plot the dipole positions on the scalp map as in EEG).
 It is strongly advisable to normalize dipole lengths when plotting MEG equivalent dipoles.